Shotzoom/react-intl-format/README.md

 }
 ```

 A `configure` function is avaible to you if you need to customize how format passes down intl down to the render callback.
 Notice how we wrapped `intl` with a custom api that we can use during rendering.
-We can also replace `<FormatMessage />` with a simple `{_.m('login-form.heading')}` if we would like.
+We cpuld also replace `<FormatMessage />` with a simple `{_.m('login-form.heading')}` if we would like.

 ```jsx
 import * as format from 'react-intl-format';